 The Standalone Financial Statements have been prepared on the historical cost basis except for the following:

-• certain financial assets and liabilities and contingent consideration is measured at fair value;
+• certain financial assets and liabilities and contingent consideration is measured at fair value.

-• assets held for sale measured at fair value less cost to sell;
+• assets held for sale measured at fair value less cost to sell.

-• defined benefit plans - plan assets measured at fair value;
+• defined benefit plans - plan assets measured at fair value.

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
-The Financial Statements are presented in Indian Rupees except where otherwise stated.
+The Financial Statements

 2.1.3.
 Use of estimates and judgements

-that affect the reported balances of assets and liabilities, disclosures relating to contingent liabilities as at the date of the financial statements and the reported amounts of income and expense for the periods presented.
+The preparation of these financial statements in conformity with the recognition and measurement principles of Ind AS requires the management of the Company to make estimates and judgements that affect the reported balances of assets and liabilities, disclosures relating to contingent liabilities as at the date of the financial statements and the reported amounts of income and expense for the periods presented.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and future periods are affected.
+Revisions to accounting estimates are recognized in the period in which the estimates are revised and future periods are affected.

 2.2.
 Business combinations and goodwill

 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred measured at acquisition date fair value and the amount of any non-controlling interests in the acquiree.
-For each business combination, the Company elects whether to measure the non-controlling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
+For each business combination, the Company elects whether to measure the noncontrolling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred.

 At the acquisition date, the identifiable assets acquired and the liabilities assumed are recognised at their acquisition date fair values.
 For this purpose, the liabilities assumed include contingent liabilities representing present obligation and they are measured at their acquisition fair values irrespective of the fact that outflow of resources embodying economic benefits is not probable.
 However, the following assets and liabilities acquired in a business combination are measured at the basis indicated below:

-Deferred tax assets or liabilities, and the assets or liabilities related to employee benefit arrangements are recognised and measured in accordance with Ind AS 12 - Income Taxes and Ind AS 19- Employee Benefits respectively.
+Deferred tax assets or liabilities, and the assets or liabilities related to employee benefit arrangements are recognized and measured in accordance with Ind AS 12 - Income Taxes and Ind AS 19- Employee Benefits respectively.

 When the Company acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions as at the acquisition date.

-If the business combination is achieved in stages, any previously held equity interest is re-measured at its acquisition date fair value and any resulting gain or loss is recognised in profit or loss or OCI, as appropriate.
+If the business combination is achieved in stages, any previously held equity interest is re-measured at its acquisition date fair value and any resulting gain or loss is recognized in profit or loss or OCI, as appropriate.

-assets acquired and liabilities assumed.
-If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, then the gain is recognised in OCI and accumulated in equity as capital reserve.
+Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognized for non-controlling interests, and any previous interest held, over the net identifiable assets acquired and liabilities assumed.
+If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, then the gain is recognized in OCI and accumulated in equity as capital reserve.
 After initial recognition, goodwill is measured at cost less any accumulated impairment losses.

 2.3.
 Current versus non-current classification

-The Company presents assets and liabilities in the balance sheet based on current/ non-current classification.
+The Company presents assets and liabilities in the balance sheet based on current/non-current classification.
 An asset is treated as current when it is:

 a) Expected to be realised or intended to be sold or consumed in normal operating cycle; or